Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 + Street Fighter - Tiertex gave us Strider so I'm hopeful for another gem.
 Ahem.

-Now then, one of these is an arcade beauty on the Atari ST but what about the other games?
+One of those is an arcade beauty on the Atari ST, but what about the other games?
 Let's see...

 - OUTRUN -

-So let's begin with Out Run.
+Let's begin with Out Run.
 Oh, dear...
-Yup, I'm not sure what to say about this because we have all moaned about it for many years.
+I'm not sure what to say about this because we have all moaned about it for many years.
 Personally, I thought the perspective didn't work on the home computer versions.
-I know we're in a Ferrari but there ain't enough pixels for such a low position.
-However, it's that framerate that hurts the most.
-This is supposed to be a fast-paced rush through the sunny streets but it feels more like a jerky slideshow.
+I know we're in a Ferrari, but there ain't enough pixels for such a low position.
+However, it's the framerate that hurts the most.
+This is supposed to be a fast-paced rush through the sunny streets, but it feels more like a jerky slideshow.

-Ignoring the dreadful framerate, the visuals aren't too bad and look bright, colourful and sunny.
-Of course, the music is fantastic and that's thanks to Jason Brooke.
+Ignoring the dreadful framerate, the visuals aren't too bad and are bright, colourful, and sunny.
+The music is fantastic, and that's thanks to Jason Brooke.
 However, it's that framerate that destroys everything this could have been.
-I wasn't expecting an arcade-perfect conversion but whoever programmed this should be shot.
+I wasn't expecting an arcade-perfect conversion, but whoever programmed this should be shot.

 Stay clear of this game.
 There are so many other - far better - racers available for the Atari ST.